Nerogar/OneTrainer/README.md

 ## Installation

 > [!IMPORTANT]
-> Installing OneTrainer requires Python >=3.10 and <3.14.
+> Installing OneTrainer manually requires Python >=3.10 and <3.14.
 > You can download Python at https://www.python.org/downloads/windows/.
-> Then follow the below steps.
+> Then follow the below manual steps.

 #### Automatic installation